indigo-dc/cdmi-s3-qos/README.md

 ```

-**NOTE** To improve readability of the output from below curl commands, each curl invocation can be piped to `python -mjson.tool` command.
+**NOTE:** To improve readability of the output from below curl commands, each curl invocation can be piped to `python -mjson.tool` command.

 Example: